-SDMs has the ability for your microphone to reproduce fast sounds, such as stringed instruments.
-While LDMs has a large-diaphragm that warms up the sound of what it’s recording in order to produce low frequencies better than small diaphragm mics.
+SDMs have the ability for your microphone to reproduce fast sounds, such as stringed instruments.
+While LDMs have a large diaphragm that warms up the sound of what it’s recording in order to produce low frequencies better than small diaphragm mics.

 The Best Condenser Microphone

 So, whether you are a vlogger and need to dub a video, or a game podcaster, musician/singer, all you want is to have a good and reliable condenser microphone.
 If you are tight in budget, better not to read about the most expensive of them all, which is the Neumann TLM 102.

 Quality and result-wise, it is advisable to buy the AKG C214 Professional Condenser.
 Why?
 Although it is kind of expensive compared to other condenser microphones, this really produces a very good recording.